sanojian/js13k_2022/README.md

  - Be careful around corners.
  - Preserve your ammo.
  - Extra ammo is hidden around the maps.
- - A shotgun can kill multiple enemies with one shot.
+ - A shotgun can kill multiple weak enemies with one shot.
+ - Each weapon needs a specific type of ammo.
+ - You can only carry one weapon at a time.

 ----------------------------------